-Describe your question using a recognised template such as PICO
+Describe your question using a recognised template such as PICO, PEO etc.

 Understand the different types of clinical questions and their corresponding level of evidence

-- Develop a search strategy that is systematic and reproducible
+Develop and save a search strategy that is systematic and reproducible

-- Pre-course materials and requirements will be emailed to registered participants before the training.
+Pre-course materials will be emailed to registered patricipants before the training.